tohkm22-del/Stellar-Systems/README.md

 > [!IMPORTANT]
 > ### AI Notice
 >No Generative AI was used in any stage of the process, from config making to texture producing; absolutely no AI was used in any capacity.
+AI such as Claude, Copilot, or generative fills such as Photoshop were **not** used.